dkyw/TinyApp/README.md

-# Tiny App
+# TinyApp Project

+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs

+## Final Product

+***insert screenshots****

-## Problem Statement
+## Dependencies

-The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
+  - Node.js
+  - Express
+  - EJS
+  - bcrypt
+  - body-parser
+  - cookie-session

-## Expected Usage
+## Getting Started

-Input a long URL and it returns the shortened version.
+- Install all dependencies (using the 'npm install' command)
+- Run the development web server using the 'node express_server.js' command